 Mass Chalice

-High, hexafoil foot with smooth fields.
-Each field is decorated with an engraved vine scroll with bunches of grapes; one field features a Eucharistic motif (cross/host in glory), enclosed within a delicate beaded outline.
-A low openwork frieze with a geometric design runs along the base of the foot.
+Six-lobed, high foot with smooth fields.
+Each field is decorated with an engraved vine scroll with bunches of grapes; in one of the fields, an Eucharistic motif (cross / host in glory) is placed, enclosed in a delicate beaded outline.
+At the base of the foot runs a low openwork frieze with a geometric pattern.

-Stamped on the rim: J. SHLOSSAREK/ BRESLAU and the German national silver standard mark (800).
+Marks: On the edge, stamped: J. SHLOSSAREK/ BRESLAU and the German state silver hallmark 800.

 3D models